-BASE SALARIES -- The Executive Compensation Committee establishes the base salaries of each of the Company's executive officers after considering a variety of factors including the executive's level of responsibility and individual performance, the executive's contributions to the success of the Company, internal equities among the salaries of other officers and key personnel of the Company, the salaries of executive officers in similar positions in comparable companies, and the Company's financial performance.
+Base Salaries -- The Executive Compensation Committee establishes the base salaries of each of the Company's executive officers after considering a variety of factors including the executive's level of responsibility and individual performance, the executive's contributions to the success of the Company, internal equities among the salaries of other officers and key personnel of the Company, the salaries of executive officers in similar positions in comparable companies, and the Company's financial performance.

-ANNUAL CASH INCENTIVE BONUS -- The Executive Compensation Committee had adopted a formula for calculating a cash incentive bonus for the Company's Chief Executive Officer for 1996 based solely upon the Company achieving certain levels of pre-tax profit for the year, and for calculating cash incentive bonuses for the other executive officers of the Company based upon a combination of the level of the Company's pre-tax profit for the year (75%) and the extent to which each executive officer achieves his or her own individual performance goals as determined by the Chief Executive Officer (25%).
-The Chief Executive Officer and the President/Chief Operating Officer were eligible to receive bonuses ranging from zero up to a maximum of 70% of their base salaries.
-The other executive officers of the Company were eligible to receive bonuses ranging from zero up to a maximum of 56% of their base salaries.
-The aggregate cash incentive bonuses earned by all the Company's executives for 1996 was 55% of their base salaries.
+Annual Cash Incentive Bonus -- The Executive Compensation Committee had adopted a formula for calculating a cash incentive bonus for the Company's Chief Executive Officer for 1997 based solely upon the Company achieving certain levels of pre-tax profit for the year, and for calculating cash incentive bonuses for certain executive officers of the Company based upon a combination of the level of the Company's pre-tax profit for the year (75%) and the extent to which each executive officer achieves his or her own individual performance goals as determined by the Chief Executive Officer (25%).
+The executive officers of the Company who participated in this program were Mr. McGrath, Mr. Kakures, Ms. Saxton and Mr. Sauer.
+Mr. McGrath and Mr. Kakures were eligible to receive bonuses ranging from zero up to a maximum of 70% of their base salaries.
+Ms. Saxton and Mr. Sauer were eligible to receive bonuses ranging from zero up to a maximum of 56% of their base salaries.
+The aggregate cash incentive bonuses earned by these four executive officers of the Company under this program for 1997 was 65% of their aggregate base salaries.

-LONG-TERM STOCK OWNERSHIP INCENTIVES -- The Company has two long-term stock ownership incentive programs for its executives and other key personnel: The Long-Term Stock Bonus Plan and the 1987 Incentive Stock Option Plan.
+Long-Term Stock Ownership Incentives -- The Company has two long-term stock ownership incentive programs for its executives and other key personnel: The Long-Term Stock Bonus Plan and the 1998 Stock Option Plan.

-By the terms of the Company's Long-Term Stock Bonus Plan, as approved by its shareholders, the grant of stock bonuses is determined by the Company's Long-Term Stock Bonus Plan Committee (SEE "LONG-TERM STOCK BONUS PLAN" ABOVE).
+By the terms of the Company's Long-Term Stock Bonus Plan, the grant of stock bonuses is determined by the Company's Long-Term Stock Bonus Plan Committee (see "Long-Term Stock Bonus Plan" above).
 The Executive Compensation Committee may make recommendations to the Long-Term Stock Bonus Plan Committee with respect to the granting of stock bonuses under the Plan to executive officers.
-The Long-Term Stock Bonus Plan has been used to reward the achievement of pre-set, long-term financial goals; and stock bonuses have been awarded for achieving pre-set goals with respect to the average return on equity realized by the Company over successive three-year periods.
+The Long-Term Stock Bonus Plan has been used to reward the achievement of pre-set, long-term financial goals; and the bonuses of stock have been awarded for achieving pre-set goals with respect to the return on equity realized by the Company over successive three-year periods.

-By the terms of the Company's 1987 Incentive Stock Option Plan, as approved by its shareholders, the grant of incentive stock options is determined by the Company's Board of Directors (SEE "INCENTIVE STOCK OPTION PLAN" ABOVE).
-The Executive Compensation Committee may make recommendations to the Board of Directors with respect to the granting of incentive stock options under the Plan to executive officers.
-The Board has granted incentive stock options from time to time to executive officers and other key personnel of the Company because the Board believed such grants would be an effective part of the particular executive officer's overall compensation package and that an increase in his or her equity participation in the Company would be appropriate.
+By the terms of the Company's 1998 Stock Option Plan, which plan is subject to approval by the shareholders, the grant of stock options is determined by the Company's Board of Directors (see "Proposal No. 2: 1998 Stock Option Plan" above).
+The Executive Compensation Committee may make recommendations to the Board of Directors with respect to the granting of stock options under the 1998 Plan to executive officers.
+The Board has granted stock options from time to time to executive officers and other key personnel of the Company under earlier option plans because the Board believed such grants would be an effective part of the particular executive officer's overall compensation package and that an increase in his or her equity participation in the Company would be appropriate.

-CHIEF EXECUTIVE OFFICER'S COMPENSATION -- Throughout 1996, Robert P. McGrath was the Chief Executive Officer of the Company, as well as the Chairman of its Board of Directors.
-Mr. McGrath was the founder of the Company, and he still owns a significant percentage of its Common Stock (SEE "SECURITY OWNERSHIP OF MANAGEMENT AND PRINCIPAL SHAREHOLDERS" BELOW).
+CHIEF EXECUTIVE OFFICER'S COMPENSATION -- Throughout 1997, Robert P. McGrath was the Chief Executive Officer of the Company, as well as the Chairman of its Board of Directors.
+Mr. McGrath was the founder of the Company, and he still owns a significant percentage of its Common Stock (see "Security Ownership of Management and Principal Shareholders" below).